platformsh/platformsh-docs/src/configuration/services/mysql.md

 This example creates a single MySQL/MariaDB service named `mysqldb`.
 That server will have two databases, `main` and `legacy`.
 There will be three endpoints created.
 The first, named `admin`, will have full access to both databases.
 The second, `reporter`, will have SELECT query access to the `main` DB but no access to `legacy` at all.
 The `importer` user will have SELECT/INSERT/UPDATE/DELETE access (but not DDL access) to the `legacy` database but no access to `main`.

 If a given endpoint has access to multiple databases you should also specify which will be listed by default in the relationships array.
 If one isn't specified the `path` property of the relationship will be null.
-If there is only one database listed it will be used and `default_schema` is unnecessary.
+While that may be acceptable for an application that knows the name of the database to connect to, it would mean that automated tools such as the Platform CLI will not be able to access the database on that relationship.
+For that reason the `default_schema` property is always recommended.

 Once those endpoints are defined, you need to expose them to your application as a relationship.
 Continuing with our example, this would be a possible corresponding block from `.platform.app.yaml`: